Chord Sobolev inequalities: Introduction

 Almgren and Lieb \cite{AL} established the P\'olya--Szeg\H{o} inequalities for the right-hand side of \eqref{frac-Sob} and the equality cases were later characterized by Frank and Seiringer \cite{FS}.
 A direct consequence is the above fractional Sobolev inequality.
 In particular, Bourgain, Brezis, and Mironescu \cite{BBM} showed that the fractional Sobolev inequality converges to the classical Sobolev inequality \eqref{Sobolev} in the limit $\alpha\rightarrow -1^+$.

-The main aim of this paper is to establish a new family of analytic inequalities which, together with the fractional Sobolev inequalities \eqref{frac-Sob}, we refer to as the {\it chord Sobolev inequalities} for $\alpha>-1$.
+The main aim of this paper is to establish a new family of analytic inequalities which, together with the fractional Sobolev inequalities \eqref{frac-Sob}, form the {\it chord Sobolev inequalities} for $\alpha>-1$.
 These newly established inequalities, with their limiting cases, extend and complete the works of Almgren and Lieb \cite{AL} and Bourgain, Brezis and Mironescu \cite{BBM}.

 \begin{ThmA} For $\alpha\in (0,n)$ and non-negative $f\in L^{\frac{n}{n+\alpha}}(\rn)$,

 where the sharp constant is given by

 Equality holds if and only if $f$ is a constant multiple of the characteristic function of a ball. \end{ThmA}